pines-and-electronics/muleAI/README.md

 Mule: the love-child issuing from a male donkey (a jack) and a mare.
 Reliable.
 Sure footed.
 Even tempered.
-Gets you from point A to B.
+Gets you from point A to B, even if it's not the most elegant ride in town.

 ---